panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-03-02-PMC/2022-03-02-PMC_Meeting.md

 Agenda
 ------

 1. Introduction to PaNOSC sustainability: what tools and services and for whom? open questions regarding the value and “customers”.
+[Presentation|]

 2. Approach for a sustainable PaN EOSC